qiangha/Fake-News-Features/README.md

 preprocessing.md -- some terminal commands to do preprocessing

-## One should follow Misinformation Diffusion on Twitter Network during the 2016 US Election.ipynb in the main folder which contains main part of the analysis and then visit other files as mentioned in the workflow.
+##  Misinformation Diffusion on Twitter Network during the 2016 US Election.ipynb in the main folder contains main part of the analysis